olaysco/portfolio/posts/2022-07-27-simple-golang-crud.md

 ...
 ```

-We used prepared statements in the data manipulation queries(INSERT, UPDATE and DELETE) because it is more advantageous than executing the queries directly.
+Because it is more advantageous than running the queries directly, we used prepared statements in the data manipulation queries (INSERT, UPDATE, and DELETE).
 The primary benefit is that it safeguards the application from SQL injections.
 Prepared statements "prepare" the SQL query first to identify an effective query strategy, Then the actual values can be sent as pure data.

-The last thing to do now is to start the HTTP server, for the application to start receiving HTTP requests.
+The HTTP server must now be started so that the program can start receiving HTTP requests.

 ### Start HTTP server